 In a marketplace, your course is a part of a catalog, and you have the option to customize your course landing page but not much else aside from the course content.
 Most marketplaces let you publish a course for free but take a share of course sales.
 The major advantage: course marketplaces provide you with an existing student base, so if you don't have much of an online presence yet, you might want to dabble with these first.

-Course creation software, on the other hand, offers many more customization options.
+Online course creation software, on the other hand, offers many more customization options.
 You can create branded landing pages, choose from multiple content formats when building your course, and get the necessary tools to market your course.
 These usually charge a fixed monthly fee, and some platforms also charge a transaction fee.

 Unsurprisingly, there's no one-size-fits-all solution for creating a profitable course.
 Your ideal course creation platform is unique to your needs and goals.
 Are online courses your bread and butter?
 Then you need a platform that helps you reach the maximum number of students.
 Does teaching and engaging with students excite you?
 Then a course creator with interactive tools would work well.
 Are you creating a course to engage your existing audience?
 Then you'll want a tool with robust marketing features.